aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

     l_linestatus;
 ```

-Note that we have a specific parameter `1e-6` in query 11 :
+We used a specific parameter `1e-6` in query 11 :

 ```sql
 SELECT